 Residential and commercial are the core uses within the city boundary.
 Other uses are mainly Agriculture Exclusive and Public Facilities.
 Areas designated Public Facility include the Humboldt County Fairgrounds, Ferndale's Elementary and High Schools, and public parks.
-There are no industrial zoned land within the city.
+There is no industrial-zoned land within the city.
 See Figure 3.